pagekite/PyPagekite/doc/README.md

 `Pagekite.py` requires Python 2.x, version 2.2 or later.

-`Pagekite.py` includes a basic web server for seving static content, but is more commonly used to expose other HTTP servers running on localhost (such as Apache or a Django development server) to the wider Internet.
+`Pagekite.py` includes a basic web server for serving static content, but is more commonly used to expose other HTTP servers running on localhost (such as Apache or a Django development server) to the wider Internet.